LightBox: Full-stack Protected Stateful Middlebox at Lightning Speed: Flow State Management

-\inlinesec{Expiration checking} We periodically purge expired flow states to avoid performance degradation.
-The last access time (in second) in \texttt{lkup\_entry} is updated at the end of each flow tracking with \texttt{etap} clock.
-The checking routine will walk through \texttt{lookup\_table} and remove the entries having been inactive for a prescribed period, and deallocate corresponding \texttt{store\_entry}s.
+\inlsec{Expiration checking} We periodically purge expired flow states to avoid performance degradation.
+The last access time field will be updated at the end of flow tracking for each packet using the \texttt{etap} clock.
+The checking routine will walk through the \texttt{lookup\_table} and remove inactive entries in the tables.